Richard Tanne: Breakthrough and success

 In December 2014, it was announced that Tanne would make his feature directorial debut on the romance film Southside with You, for which he also wrote the script.
 The film is based on the first date of American President Barack Obama and his wife Michelle Obama, in Chicago, Illinois in 1989.
 Around the same time, Tika Sumpter was announced as cast in the role of Michelle Obama, and also co-produced.
-Principal photography on the film began on July 13, 2015 on location in Chicago, and wrapped on July 31, 2015.
+Principal photography on the film began on July 13, 2015, on location in Chicago, and wrapped on July 31, 2015.

 Southside with You premiered at the 2016 Sundance Film Festival to critical acclaim and received numerous awards and nominations.
 It was released in North American theaters on August 26, 2016.

 On June 14, 2019, Amazon Studios announced that production was underway in New Jersey on Chemical Hearts, a teenage coming-of-age, romance drama with Tanne writing, directing and producing and Lili Reinhart starring and executive producing.
 Tanne adapted the screenplay from Krystal Sutherland's novel, Our Chemical Hearts.
 The film was released on Amazon Prime to generally positive reviews on August 21, 2020.

 Upcoming projects

 In October 2017, Deadline Hollywood reported that Tanne sold a genre pitch to Sony Pictures in a bidding war.
 Though the plot was not disclosed, Tanne is set to write and direct the film.
 It was also reported that he will next direct an original screenplay entitled Vienna.
+Tanne also spent two years writing an unannounced movie for Pixar.

+Personal life

+Tanne married Joy Shi on January 18, 2021, in Joshua Tree, California.